Psychiatric-Mental Health Nurses

 More about what PMH nurses do can be found in(2014).

-Through the, all PMH APRNs will be academically prepared to provide mental health promotion and mental illness diagnosis and treatment across the lifespan.
+Through the PMH APRNs will be academically prepared to provide mental health promotion and mental illness diagnosis and treatment across the lifespan.
 Areas of sub-specialty can include child and adolescent mental health nursing, gerontological-psychiatric nursing, forensics, or substance use disorders.
 Some PMH-APRNs specialize in the consultation-liaison role, providing consultation and services to patients and families with multiple and complex mental and physical health concerns.
-Others specialize in collaborative, integrative health care roles with primary care providers.
+Others specialize in collaborative, integrative health care roles with primary care providers., all

 To become a registered nurse (RN), there are two year programs leading to an associate’s degree in nursing, three-year programs for a diploma in nursing (usually hospital-based), or four-year college or university programs leading to a bachelor’s degree.
 Graduates from all of these programs are eligible to take the RN licensing examination after graduation.